YiningJenny/A.C.E_Docs/Journal.md

 Test video link: (https://youtu.be/hcRylLPXoEU)
 # Week 7
-- Test and combine all assets in Unity(2D sprites and 3D models)
+- Test and combine all assets in Unity(2D sprites, 3D models and sound effect)
 - Implementing scene switching and animation interactions based on game flowcharts(from Zhou).

 ## 24th May
-- I got game flow chart from Zhou
+- I got game flow chart and sound effect from Zhou

 ## 25th May
 - I got background images from Amy.